• Skip to primary navigation

 Overhead chicken adobo

-This chicken adobo is a classic recipe made in a cast iron pan and oven baked.
+This chicken adobo is a classic recipe made in a cast iron pan.
 The result is crispy chicken skin on top and tender meat at the bottom.
-As with all Filipino main dishes, make sure you eat this with steamed white rice!
+As with most Filipino main dishes, make sure you eat this with steamed white rice!

 Print Recipe Pin Recipe